Cricketer hits a six and smashes dad's windscreen during match

 A cricketer smashed his dad's car windscreen after hitting a six while trying to secure a win for his team.

-Herefordshire's Olly Rogoff was playing a National Counties Championship match and, with the game heading for a draw, started going for boundaries.
+Herefordshire's Olly Rogoff, 22, was playing a National Counties Championship match and started going for boundaries.

 His father Nigel had parked by the pitch to watch and was sitting in the driver's seat when the ball landed on his car after one big shot.